tartieret/Self-driving-car---Behavioral-Cloning-/README.md

 The model includes RELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer.

-The data was randomly split between training (80%) and cross validation (20%) datasets in order to prevent orverfitting.
+The data was randomly split between training (80%) and cross validation (20%) datasets in order to prevent overfitting.
 I also trained the model on images coming from the two tracks available in order to help it to generalize.

 #### Training data